-The penalty for committing a dangerous driving offence is the withdrawal of your driving licence for at least two years.
+The penalty for committing a serious speeding offence is the withdrawal of the offender's driving licence for at least two years.
+The licence is only returned when the offender passes a psychological assessment of fitness to drive.
 Motorists who repeat the offence will lose their licence permanently.
-What’s more, they could face between one and four years in prison.
+What’s more, they could face a custodial sentence of between one and four years.
 In the case of gross violation of speeding limits, the car may be confiscated and even sold.

 How much are the fines?According to government recommendations, the fines for exceeding the speed limit and the margins of error that are deducted from speed measurements are as follows (fines and penalties may vary according to canton):